 Start with an assessment

-If you are dealing with tenant comfort issues or high energy costs (or both), start with data.
+If you are dealing with tenant or guest comfort issues, high energy costs, or both, start with data.
 A virtual energy audit can often identify the low-hanging fruit before anyone visits the building.
 From there, targeted on-site work addresses the specific issues your data reveals.

 Talk to us about improving comfort and efficiency in your building